bridgerust/bridgerust/docs/CONTRIBUTING.md

 ### Client Layer

-The `KabodClient` provides a high-level API that:
+The `EmbexClient` provides a high-level API that:

 - Manages connection pooling
 - Handles retries with exponential backoff